-Travelling abroad?
-Need to know how to say hello in German, or help figuring out how many yen to a pound?
+Travelling abroad and need to know how to say 'hello' in German, or figure out how many yen to a pound?
 Smart assistants are worldly know-it-alls, capable of translating dozens of languages from across the globe, and able to give you the most up-to-date currency conversion rates.
 It’s just one of the reasons why they’re such useful travel buddies for the solo adventurer.

 11. Read a bedtime story